Understanding Trap States in InP and GaP Quantum Dots Through Density Functional Theory

 The greater reconstruction in InP leads to differences in the depth distribution of electron and hole traps between the two materials, shown in Figures 3c and 3d.
-Across our data set there are fewer In-3c in InP than there are Ga-3c in GaP, and slightly more P-3c in InP than in GaP (SI, Section III.I).
-The cost of the passivation of In-3c is evidenced in the extensive formation of additional electron trap states localized around distorted In-4c atoms, here denoted “structural” traps.
+Across our data set there are fewer In-3c in InP than there are Ga-3c in GaP, and similar numbers of P-3c in InP and GaP (SI III.I).
+The cost of the passivation of In-3c is evidenced in the formation of additional trap states localized around distorted In-4c and P-4c atoms, here denoted “structural” traps.
 While localized with mid-gap energies, these structural traps appear to arise not from under-coordinated surface species but rather from structural deformations caused by extensive surface reconstruction.
 We do not delve deeply into the nature and origin of these structural traps here; for now, we simply note their presence, even before orbital localization is applied.
 Despite these additional structural traps, electron traps in InP are generally less deep than those in GaP, with many In-3c being non-trapping or very shallowly trapping.
 This finding agrees with experimental results for InGaP nanowires, where nonradiative recombination increases with increasing Ga concentration \cite{zhang_carrier_2017}.
-P-based hole traps, on the other hand, have a similar distribution of depths across InP and GaP QDs (Figure 3d).
+P-based hole traps, on the other hand, have similar depths across InP and GaP QDs (Figure 3d).
+A structure with each defect clearly labeled can be found in the Supporting Information (III.III).